jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** Institute Power Armor

 **Change List:**
-* Adds combinations for Linings B-F to every piece of the Institute power armor
 * Carries forward the armor rating and durability changes from Some Assembly Required
+* Removes the abandoned set of Institute power armor that is added by the Some Assembly Required patch

 **Compatibility:**
 * May conflict with mods that add additional paint jobs - placing this lower should resolve that